Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/01-r-basics-and-environment.md

 ## Viewing Objects in the Environment

-To display all current objects:
+To display all current objects, run ls():

 ```r
 ls()